Zncl2222/pyfastexcel/README.md

 Future Plans:

-1. Make the style register in the shared class object on the Python side.
+1. ~~Make the style register in the shared class object on the Python side.
 Also, create a function to register the style.
 By doing so, the style won't need to depend on the `custom-writer-class`.
-All the styles registered through that function will be sent to Golang and registered.
+All the styles registered through that function will be sent to Golang and registered.~~ (This has been finished in current version)

 2. Add the ability to create a cell and style with the index, similar to what openpyxl does.
 (The code snippet provided is only an example,